glasses-language-approaches-regional-multilingual-websites

 Content Layer Grandchildren Non-Multi inheritance

 Layering utilizes a blueprint and inheritance model to efficiently distribute and reuse content in different contexts.
-With this approach, teams work in separate layers, while content produced in one layer is inherited to all its child layers.
+With this approach, teams work in separate layers, while content created in one layer is inherited to all its child layers.

 Each layer has separate access control, publishing, and default language, and content editors can localize per layer.
 Layering is thus not only fit for translations, but also data enrichment mentioned earlier, where you can enrich base data in different markets with separate layers.